alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 }
 ```

-In this function a raw pointer is dereference, creating a safety condition: "`p`
+In this function a raw pointer is dereferenced, creating a safety condition: "`p`
 must be dereferenceable".
 However, immediately above `p` is set to the address
 of a local variable.
 For this reason, the safety condition does not escape the
 function, and furthermore we'd agree that while `identity` is rather bizarre, it